 And the way I was describing that or kind of defining it as primary fear, is the fear of legal ramifications that the good men and women who are actively providing reproductive care to women right now, that they're experiencing.
 This is not something to downplay.

 I actually saw something in the paper the other day.
 It was a chart with various states and then a timeline.
-And they were showing how quickly the laws about what’s allowed and what's not allowed have changed, sometimes literally day-by-day, sometimes moment to moment, hour-to-hour.
+And they were showing how quickly the laws about what’s allowed and what's not allowed have changed, sometimes literally day-by-day, sometimes moment to moment, hour-to hour.
 I mean, it's really, really incredible.

 And I just want to say that anybody who's struggling with that, that is really, really challenging to be in a position where you don’t know where the line is, or you know that at any moment the line could change.
 So much of what helps us to feel safe, knowing that there are legal ramifications potentially to our actions is knowing where the line is.